ArduPilot/ardupilot_wiki/rover/source/docs/loiter-mode.rst

     - drives/floats forwards or backwards at 0.5 m/s * the distance to the edge of the circle around the target, but at a speed no greater than :ref:`WP_SPEED<WP_SPEED>`.

 .. image:: ../images/loiter-mode-algorithm.png

+.. tip:: In order to obtain the optimum performance, the ESC deadband should be small.
+The :ref:`MOT_THR_MIN<MOT_THR_MIN>` can be used to compensate for ESC deadband.
+See this :ref:`section<rover-motor-and-servo-min-throttle>` for details.